 These injuries are no laughing matter.
 They can all take months to heal properly, and many will leave you with serious disabilities that could have an extremely detrimental impact on your quality of life.
 You may be forced to leave your career, rely on medical machines for your health, and might even find yourself losing your independence.
 In addition, intersection collisions are often fatal, costing people their lives and loved ones.
 In either case, an intersection accident is not something you can just walk off.

-On top of the emotional and physical damage that an intersection accident can cause, you may also find yourself facing serious medical bills and lowered wages as a result of your injuries.
+On top of the emotional and physical damage that a Dallas intersection accident can cause, you may also find yourself facing serious medical bills and lowered wages as a result of your injuries.
 It can be hard to know just how to recover financially from something so unexpected and sudden.
 Thankfully, the Texas legislature understands the hardship than an accident can leave someone in and has a way for accident victims to recover proper compensation: filing a personal injury claim.

 When you file a claim, you file it against the at-fault driver’s insurance or against your own uninsured motorist policy if the at-fault driver is uninsured.
 The first step of this process, besides determining just who is liable, is figuring out how much you would be willing to settle for.
 To do this, you can start with your economic damages.
 This category of damages includes all financial losses you have suffered due to the accident, including medical bills, lost wages, and property damage.
 To calculate your economic damages, you should hold on to every bill, receipt, pay stub, and quote that relates to the accident, and then add up the total you have spent and lost.

 Once you have your total economic damages amount, you can start calculating your non-economic damages.
 This second category allows you to receive compensation for your physical and emotional suffering.
 Common non-economic damages you can claim include pain and suffering, emotional trauma, and lowered quality of life.
 Knowing how much to claim for when it comes to non-economic damages can be difficult, as there is no real price that can be put on the emotional and physical fallout of a serious accident.
-However, with a skilled attorney offering you guidance, you can come to a number that works for you and your needs.
+However, with a skilled Dallas intersection accident attorney offering you guidance, you can come to a number that works for you and your needs.